Sticky Rice

-A wonderful evening with my daughter, with sticky rice and green tea; sweet and sour, her favourite.
+A wonderful evening with my daughter, sticky rice and green tea; sweet and sour.
 We laugh and she tells me stories about new love and life.
-And then I think about my mother, and my training of the sticks.
+And I think about my mother, and my training of the sticks.

 It’s a long story, over three years, just like a degree.